 9. The quality of the finishing

 Given what we have seen so far, there are no grounds to conclude that either of the plating methods is better than the other.
-Both barrel plating and rack plating are compatible with different finishing technologies.
+Both methods are compatible with different finishing technologies.
 Each one of the methods can electroplate precious metals such as gold and silver.
 Also, you can electroplate metals like copper, tin, zinc, and nickel using either barrel or rack plating.

 The decision to choose either of the two plating methods depends on the project you are handling.
 You can easily decide if you consider the shape, nature, size, cost, budget, labor, specification, quality of finishing, etc. The requirements of the project you are handling will determine which method to use.

 To make your plating services operation legendary, it may mean needing to house both sets of equipment, so you have the option to cater to each projects’ needs.